1. Cancelled meetings

-1. Cancelled meetings – especially when they ‘forget’ to tell you and you’ve physically travelled to the venue before you find out.
+Especially when they ‘forget’ to tell you and you’ve physically travelled to the venue before you find out.
 Also annoying when you have done tons of preparation and they no longer want to see you.

 This image persists, yet nearly every salesperson I know is a thoroughly decent (normal) human being.
 In fact, the people who are best at sales are usually highly focused on helping clients.
 They are some of the kindest and most empathetic people out there, but everyone else thinks salespeople are a cross between Attila the Hun and Gordon Gekko.

 You get to deal with all sorts in sales and so by the law of averages, you are going to come across a few you don’t like.
 However, if their money is good and they are a good fit, you must still deal with them and try and make it look like a pleasure.

 You do the work, you agree terms, everyone is happy so you shake hands (or get verbal agreement, or whatever your standard is for the thing you do).
 Then, you get that call (and often they just leave a message) saying they no longer want to go ahead or they have changed their mind.
 Can you get back to them to talk about it?
 Of course not.
 The draw bridge has gone up.
 Leading me on to ….

 When they are interested or want your help or advice, clients will talk to you.
 In fact, they may call you at all sorts of strange times.
 However, when they have other things on their mind, or when you just need a bit of feedback to move the sale forward, what happens?
 Yup – suddenly it’s impossible to get through.
 Messages go unanswered, colleagues can’t say when your contact will be available and you hit a brick wall.
 You know what’s coming next don’t you?

 I prefer speaking to actual people.
 I suppose we all do – but now everyone has an answer machine, somewhere between 50% and 85% of calls go straight to voicemail.
 Do you ring once, twice, 5 times, 10 times?
 And at what point do you turn into a Stalker?
 And then there are the messages left on your own phone that you miss, then 3 days later you just decide to check, only to discover that something urgent needed to be dealt with yesterday.

 I blame car boot sales for this.
 It’s acceptable to ask for a discount when someone is selling their leftover and unwanted things from their home, but actually it’s not OK to ask for a discount when you are discussing a high quality, well crafted, bespoke product or service that is probably priced fairly for the market place.
 Yet still prospects do this.
 Even if, as the person selling, you have done everything right; showed the value of what you offer and demonstrated how many of the prospects needs and objectives you solve, you can pretty much guarantee that, before you get the sale, you will be asked if you can drop the price.

 So, if you’ve been in sales for more than 5 minutes, I’m sure you recognise a lot of these.
 Fortunately, nothing comes even close to that feeling you get when you smash that target!